 Rhys successfully applied for the Appeal to be dismissed due to the Defence failing to establish a proper defence in a Road Traffic Appeal.

-Rhys has a varied defence practice acting on behalf of individuals charged with a range of offences including violence, drugs, dishonesty and motoring offences.
+Rhys has a varied defence practice acting on behalf of individuals charged with a range of offences including violence, drugs, dishonesty and sexual offences.

-Rhys has conducted a number of Crown Court Trials in relation to Serious Drug Offences (Supply of Class A) and breaches of Family Court Orders.
-In addition to conducting trials, Rhys has established a track record of ensuring sentences received properly reflect both the offending and the client’s mitigation.
+Rhys has conducted a number of Crown Court Trials in relation to Serious Drug Offences (Supply of Class A), Armed Robbery and Fraud.
+In addition to conducting trials, Rhys conducts pleas in mitigation.
 In addition to this, Rhys continues to build on his experience in the Magistrates Court by representing clients in motoring offences such as Drink Driving and Speeding.

 Rhys has acted under a Certificate Counsel for particularly grave and serious crimes in the Youth Court.
 In the case of CPS v LT (Basildon Youth Court), LT was charged with Section 18 GBH and Possession of an Offensive Weapon having stabbed his neighbour.
 Rhys was able to persuade the Crown to accept a plea to a Section 20 (without intent) offence and secured LT a Referral Order, avoiding a highly likely custodial sentence.